AngelosFikias0/AngelosFikias0/README.md

 **University of Macedonia** | Oct 2022 – Sep 2026
 **GPA:** 7.32

-- Build expertise in software engineering, IT infrastructure, data systems and IT strategy.
-Through hands-on experience, gained a deep understanding of business applications, technology and modern software development practices.
-I focus on delivering practical solutions to address real-world business and technology challenges.
+- Built expertise in software engineering, IT infrastructure, data systems and IT strategy.
+Through hands-on experience, gained a deep understanding of business applications, technology and modern software development practices, focusing on delivering practical solutions to address real-world business and technology challenges.

 ---